 Equinox detailed the plan to reopen in an Instagram post, writing, “The past several weeks proved something we knew all along: Equinox is not just a place – it’s a mindset.
 It’s in our hearts.
 It’s in our homes.
 It’s who we are.”
-Maybe I’m just jealous because I can’t afford Equinox, and the human petri dish of a Planet Fitness to which I belong probably started coronavirus, but no, I’m pretty sure Equinox is just a place.
+Maybe I’m just jealous because I can’t afford Equinox, but no, I’m pretty sure Equinox is just a place.

 But, okay, the post broke down Equinox’s plan for reopening, which they called The Equinox Standard (or what Murray Hill bros will adopt as their new system for rating women’s appearances).
 The plan features a number of elements.
 First, members must complete a “self-health check” in the Equinox app before visiting.
 That description is vague, but thankfully, members won’t have to put blind trust in their fellow club members to stay home if they are feeling sick.
 “Body temperatures will be taken via touchless thermometers,” the Instagram post explains, and members must register under 100.4° to come in.